djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 1. If needed, go to <a href="https://console.aws.amazon.com/console/home" target="_blank">https://console.aws.amazon.com/console/home</a>.
 You will be redirected to the AWS Management Console dashboard on successful login:
 ![Console Home](./images/console-home.png)
-Make sure you select the appropriate AWS Region when working in the AWS Management Console (top right corner, on the menu bar).
+Make sure you select the Singapore  Region when working in the AWS Management Console (top right corner, on the menu bar).

 2. From the Management Console dashboard, navigate to the AWS WAF & Shield service console.
 You can do that several ways:
     - Type “waf” in the AWS services panel search box and select the resulting option